IATI/D-Portal/documents/dash.md

 Dash is currently accessible at http://d-portal.org/ctrack.html?#view=dash.

-Dash updates everyday GMT +0 with new data fetched from the IATI Datastore and does a full import every week.
+Dash updates everyday GMT +0 with new data fetched from the IATI Datastore.

+Dash will soon do a full import every week on Sunday GMT +0.

 Dash is best used with other dashboards to see the gaps; ie. http://dashboard.iatistandard.org/